rodolfocupertino/adminer-password-pretected-with-plugins/README.md

 git clone https://github.com/rsilvabr/adminer-password-pretected-with-plugins.git .
 ````

-move adminer-<version>.php to a dir with no web access
+Move adminer-<version>.php to a dir with no web access
 Ex:
 ````
-mv admminer-4-8.1php /var/www/
+mv admminer-4-8.1.php /var/www/
 ````
 2. Change the index.php file like the following:
 ````